panacloud-modern-global-apps/full-stack-serverless-cdk/step50_iot_core/README.md

 Attaches the specified principal to the specified policy.

-<b>Note: before attaching principal to Policy. make sure you created certificate and policy</b> then pass the certificate ARN in principal attribute
+<b>Note: before attaching principal to Policy. make sure you created certificate</b> then pass the certificate ARN in principal attribute
 ``` typescript
 const policyPrincipal = new iotCore.CfnPolicyPrincipalAttachment(this,"myPolicyPrincipal",{
       policyName:policyName,